stanley-1/tp/docs/UserGuide.md

 ## Quick Start <a name="quick_start"></a>

 1. Ensure you have `Java 11` or above installed on your Computer.
+   If you already have `Java` installed, you might want to type in `java -verson` in your command window to ensure you are running on the correct version of `Java`!
-   If you don't have `Java 11`, simply click [here](https://www.oracle.com/java/technologies/downloads/) to download the latest Java Development Kit.
+   If you don't have `Java 11`, simply click [here](https://www.oracle.com/java/technologies/downloads/), navigate to the "Java SE Development Kit 11.*.**" section to download the latest Java Development Kit.
 2. Download the latest `socialite.jar` from [here](https://github.com/AY2122S1-CS2103T-F11-4/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for your SociaLite.
 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+SociaLite should start in a few seconds!
+The app contains some sample data for you experiment with to get familiar with the commands.<br>
    ![Ui](images/UpdatedUI.png)
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Here are some sample commands to get you started with SociaLite: